nroduit/nroduit.github.io/content/getting-started/building-weasis.en.md

 Since {{< badge "v4.0.0" >}} , the native installer has completely replaced the portable and the Java Webstart distributions.

-The [official build](https://github.com/nroduit/Weasis/blob/master/.github/workflows/build-installer.yml) is done by Github actions with [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) (Linux, Mac OS and Windows).
+The [official build](https://github.com/nroduit/Weasis/blob/master/.github/workflows/build-installer.yml) is done by Github actions with [GitHub-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) (Linux, macOS and Windows).

 However, it is possible to run a local script `package-weasis.sh` on most systems but without guarantee because the system must have a correct configuration of several tools (see [jpackage prerequisites](https://docs.oracle.com/en/java/javase/20/jpackage/packaging-overview.html)).